yistLin/sp2015fall/hw3/readme.txt

 ### Self-Examination

-I have finish all things bidding_system and bidding_system_EDF should do.
+I have finish all things.